-William R. Wagner is the Director of the McGowan Institute for Regenerative Medicine as well as a Professor of Surgery, Bioengineering and Chemical Engineering at the University of Pittsburgh.
+William R. Wagner is the Director of the McGowan Institute for Regenerative Medicine as well as a Distinguished Professor of Surgery, Bioengineering and Chemical Engineering at the University of Pittsburgh.
 He also currently serves as the Deputy Director of the NSF Engineering Research Center on “Revolutionizing Metallic Biomaterials” and Chief Scientific Officer of the Armed Forces Institute of Regenerative Medicine.
 He is the former Chairman of the Tissue Engineering and Regenerative Medicine International Society (TERMIS) – Americas (2015-2017).
 He holds a BS (Johns Hopkins Univ.) and PhD (Univ. of Texas) in Chemical Engineering.